alicolville/Weight-Tracker/readme.txt

 = 7.0.8 =

-// added group page to view users within a group
+* Improvement: Added screens to view user's for a given group (also able to remove).
-// Improved group tables to display number of users

-// TODO: Compress data.footable.js
-// TODO: If groups have been setup, shall we add it to the main menu?
-Or have a setting to enable disable?
-// TODO: Add an option to allow the user to edit their group?
-// TODO: Fix the "latest 500" issue from Spanish guy.
+* Improvement: Added a setting enable user's to edit their group.

 = 7.0.7 =